How to Prepare For a Ski Trip In a Motorhome

 - Remember Calor gas UK bottles are not sold in Europe.

-- Fill up the diesel in an Alpine region where the diesel will be a different mix – especially provided for Alpine conditions.
+- It’s best to fill up with diesel in an Alpine region.
+In the mountains, diesel will usually be a different mix, especially for Alpine conditions.

-These are a really good, cheap way to put beneath tyres, which then act as a grip to help get the motorhome off both snow or mud.
+If you take a few carpet scraps, these are a really good and cheap way to place beneath tyres.
+This then acts as a grip to help get the motorhome off both snow or mud on a pitch.
+We throw them afterwards, so no need to worry about drying them out.

-10. If you get stuck in ice on a pitch
+What If you get stuck on a campsite pitch

-We put extra strength windscreen wash in the filler and then keep the windscreen wipers off the windscreen glass when we’re pitched up.
+We put extra strength windscreen wash in the wash filler and then keep the windscreen wipers off the windscreen glass when we’re pitched up.
+Otherwise, the wipers can freeze to the windscreen!

 Parking in a sunny spot makes such a difference to the ski experience .
 Not only does it help to warm the campervan during the day but it also helps melt any snow and ice.

-We carefully lift up the electric lead out of the snow each morning, this not only helps to avoid freezing but also prevents the lead getting buried under any fresh snow fall.
+It’s a good idea to carefully lift up the electric lead out of the snow each morning.
+This not only helps to avoid freezing but also prevents the lead getting buried under any fresh snow fall.
+You should always disconnect beforehand.

 If you’re motorhome doesn’t have flush fitting windows such as Seitz, try to prevent the build up of ice in the window frame.